Events

 Events - These are the normal output that informs us on whats happening on the system.
 The events are sent to STDOUT.

-ERROR - Error messages that report about errors and issues owLSM kernel component has faced.
+Errors - Error messages that report about errors and issues owLSM kernel component has faced.
 The errors are sent to STDERR.

 Most of the errors aren’t critical and just inform us about thing like “failed to get cmd of pid 1778”